Wonderful Wanderings

 I didn't do this, but Ouseburn is where you'll find the meeting point for the Victoria Tunnel Tours (55 Lime Street, Ouseburn Valley).
 The Victoria Tunnel was built as a subterranean wagonway near the mid-19th century to transport coal and converted into an air-raid shelter in 1939 to protect the citizens of Newcastle during World War II.

-You can visit a part of the tunnel on a guided tour all-year-round but you need to book beforehand.
+You can visit a part of the tunnel on a guided tour all year round if you're interested in learning about Newcastle's history, but you need to book beforehand.

 4. Have coffee at Flat Caps Coffee